This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Whisk together flour, cornstarch, baking soda, and salt.
+- Whisk together flour, cornstarch, baking soda, and salt in a medium bowl.
+Set aside.

-• Cream butter, Nutella, and sugars until smooth.
+- Cream butter, Nutella, and both sugars on medium-high speed until combined, about 2 minutes.

 Video